MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

      Testing may take a couple of minutes.
 When it is finished, you will get a Success or Failure notification.
 After receiving a success notice, click **Done**.

-After connecting AWS, you will receive events for 7 days prior to connection.
+After connecting AWS, you will receive events for 7 days prior to connection, unless you just enabled CloudTrail, in which case you will receive events from the time you enabled CloudTrail.

 ## See Also
 [Control cloud apps with policies](control-cloud-apps-with-policies.md)